-- Explain how the organization uses employee empowerment in all elements of the EHS management system to benefit and support the policies. - How does the organization measure employee engagement/ empowerment and what organizational goals have been set? - What are some practical examples of employee engagement in EHS?
+- Explain how the organization uses employee empowerment in all elements of the EHS management system to benefit and support the policies. - Provide examples of the increased workforce motivation and support of the organizational objectives as a result of empowerment. - How does the organization measure employee engagement/ empowerment and what organizational goals have been set? - Describe specific ways in which management facilitates a cooperative effort to improve the EHS system through employee involvement in proactive EHS activities and delegation of the decision-making process. - What are some practical examples of employee engagement in EHS?
 What programs or initiatives do employees own? - Explain how the organization incorporates diversity, equity and inclusion principles into EHS.